vassujoseph/Blog/Post_002/user.md

 ## Setting Sudo

-The next step is to install and set up *sudo* to allow the group wheel to run command in elevate mode. 'sudo' stands for 'Superuser Do' and will allow us to continue the installation without using the root account.
+The next step is to install and set up *sudo* to allow the wheel group to run commands in elevated mode. 'sudo' stands for 'Superuser Do' and will allow us to continue the installation without using the root account.

 1. ### Installing sudo